Deco&Design - Furniture

 Table - interior design object

-In the past, special tables were also made to attract attention.
-Now, however, the possibilities of combining different materials have made it possible to create wooden tables with a distinctive design.
-Confidence has grown and wood has entered into combinations that were impossible before.
+Even in the past, they used to make special, eye-catching tables.
+Now, however, the possibilities of combining different materials have made it possible to create wooden table designs with a distinctive design.
+Confidence has grown and wood has been used in combinations that were impossible before.
 One example is the combination of wood and cement.

-The design of the tables continually amazes us.
-Heavy floating tops, combinations of wood, glass and metal, the most unusual shapes, hundreds of years old wood, nothing seems impossible anymore.
+Table design continually amazes us.
+Floating heavy tops, combinations of wood, glass and metal, the most unusual shapes, hundreds of years old wood, nothing seems impossible anymore.

-Romanian producers have also entered this race with their impressive tables, admired all over the world.
-This is also the case North Arin, a manufacturer near Piatra Neamt that exports furniture to traditional countries such as Italy and Germany.
-Their continuous desire to come up with new ideas and collaboration with young and inspired Romanian designers heralds other pleasant surprises soon.
+Romanian producers have also entered the race with their impressive meals, admired all over the world.
+This is the case North Arin, the manufacturer from near Piatra Neamt that exports furniture to traditional countries such as Italy and Germany.
+Their continued willingness to come up with new ideas and collaboration with young and inspiring Romanian designers heralds more pleasant surprises soon.

 wooden tables